-During the 2022 Regular Session, the Washington State Legislature passed Second Substitute House Bill 1210 (Chapter 16, Laws of 2022) on March 11, 2022.
+The Washington State Legislature passed Second Substitute House Bill 1210 (Chapter 16, Laws of 2022) on March 11, 2022.
 In passing this bill, the legislature found that the use of the term "marijuana" in the United States has discriminatory origins and should be replaced with the more scientifically accurate term "cannabis".
-To this end, the bill replaces the term "marijuana" with the term "cannabis" throughout the Revised Code of Washington, including chapter 69.50 RCW, the Uniform Controlled Substances Act.
+To this end, the bill replaced the term "marijuana" with the term "cannabis" throughout the Revised Code of Washington, including chapter 69.50 RCW, the Uniform Controlled Substances Act.

-In addition to amendments to the Revised Code of Washington, Section 168 of the bill directs the LCB to use expedited rule making under RCW 34.05.353 to replace the term "marijuana" with the term "cannabis" throughout Title 314 WAC.
-This change is technical in nature and no substantive changes are intended.
-No other changes are proposed.
+In addition to amendments to the Revised Code of Washington, Section 168 of the bill directed the LCB to use expedited rule making under RCW 34.05.353 to replace the term "marijuana" with the term "cannabis" throughout Title 314 WAC.
+This change was technical in nature, and no substantive changes were intended.

-WSLCB Stakeholder Engagement
+Stakeholder Engagement

-Implementation of Second Substitute House Bill 1210 is dictated by statute and must be completed through expedited rulemaking.
-The amendments necessary to replace the term "marijuana" with the term "cannabis" in title 314 WAC are technical in nature, and no substantive changes are intended.
+Implementation of Second Substitute House Bill 1210 was dictated by statute and completed through expedited rulemaking.
+The amendments necessary to replace the term "marijuana" with the term "cannabis" in title 314 WAC are technical in nature, and no substantive changes were intended.

-Because these amendments are technical in nature, and do not change the form or substance of these rules, the LCB did not host a Listen and Learn forum.
+Because these amendments are technical in nature, and do not change the form or substance of these rules, a Listen and Learn forum was not held.